Build your network. Build your community. Build your career.

 Mentees are motivated and focused students at Berklee College of Music (Boston campus) and Boston Conservatory at Berklee in their final semesters of their undergraduate or graduate degree programs.

 What is expected of me as a participant?

 Mentees and their mentors are required to participate in the entire program, which runs from Memorial Day to Labor Day.
 The expectation is that there will be regular and frequent contacts between mentor and mentee, with both aiming for a minimum of two connections per month.
 Even a quick exchange via email, phone call, or text can make a big difference in building a strong and meaningful relationship.

 How do I apply?

 To participate, prospective mentees will need to submit a mentor matching survey, which will be open for submissions beginning in February 2021 and closing in March 2021.
 Information about the application will be sent to eligible students via their Berklee email address.
 Prospective alumni mentors will receive communication directly from Alumni Affairs.

 Please note that this program is not intended or designed to create job offers.

-The Mentor Network: L.A. program is meant to connect current student interns in L.A. to professionals outside of their internship experiences, to expand social and professional networks, and build community among other interns in L.A.
-Additionally, the program is meant to introduce summer interns to the existing alumni community and to provide support for future transitions to the region.
-In conjunction with the Office of Alumni Affairs and with additional support from the admissions alumni ambassadors, this program will combine existing mentors who are interested in increasing their work with current and prospective students.
+The Mentor Network program is meant to connect current students to alumni professionals outside of their campus experiences, to expand social and professional networks, and build community among other mentees in the program.
+In conjunction with the Office of Alumni Affairs, and with additional support from the admissions alumni ambassadors, this program will combine existing mentors who are interested in increasing their work with current students and recent graduates.